Checkfront/API/README.md

 ### Add more items to a session

 Depending on your platform or SDK, the session can be passed in the form of a cookie or in the query string.
-For the sake of documenation we'll pass it in the query string.
+For the sake of documentation we'll pass it in the query string.

 	GET /api/3.0/session?slip=3.3.030303X1-guests.1&session_id=rtdv4osethqurlmqgi55mcrkm4